sammydowds/next-blog/notes/business_planning.md

 ## Final Thoughts

 I enjoy taking a vision/design to production.
-I love working through the entire stack to build a system that solves a specific problem(s).
-Doing this myself allowed me to explore the creative side of my brain and build something that I felt is well documented and organized.
+I love working through the entire stack to build a system that solves a specific problem.
+This project allowed me to express my creativity, learn more about small businesses, and learn more about my skills and limits.

-Would I recommend doing something like this for a real product?
-Mostly no. If I _really_ wanted to build a successful product - instead of building a platform first I would build a funnel and group of users who would be early adopters.
-Create the landing page, marketing, and ads _first_.
-Then decide if the customer's exist before spending energy on the engineering.
+For my next project, the first thing I will probably do is build out a funnel to bring in and construct a group of potential customers.
+Then determine if building a solution will pay off.
+Every action should provide momentum to an end objective, efficiently.
+Building out a platform first is a bad idea.

-I built this almost 6months ago, so I could be forgetting details in this post.
+I built this almost 6 months ago, so I could be forgetting details in this post.
 But I hope it flexes some technical capability and serves as a word of warning for those hacking after work - pace yourself and find customers!